e-schuh/aml-project/PROBLEMSETTING.md

 **Fine-Tuning**

-We don’t fine-tune a model but add an additional de-biasing layer on top of a pretrained model.
+We won’t fine-tune a complete LLM, but rather add an additional debiasing layer on top of a pretrained model, and exclusively train this layer.

 **Model Architecture**